saadmsft/call-center-voice-agent-accelerator/README.md

 ### Prerequisites and Costs
 To deploy this solution accelerator, ensure you have access to an [Azure subscription](https://azure.microsoft.com/free/) with the necessary permissions to create **resource groups and resources**.
 Follow the steps in [Azure Account Set Up](./docs/AzureAccountSetUp.md).

-Check the [Azure Products by Region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/table) page and select a **region** where the following services are available: Azure AI Foundry Speech, Azure Communication Services, Azure Container Apps, and Container Registry.
+Check the [Azure Products by Region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/table) page and select a **region** where the following services are available: Azure AI Foundry Speech, Azure Communication Services, and Azure App Service.

 Here are some example regions where the services are available: East US2, West US2, Southeast Asia, Central India, Sweden Central.
 Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
 The majority of the Azure resources used in this infrastructure are on usage-based pricing tiers.
-However, Azure Container Registry has a fixed cost per registry per day.

 Use the [Azure pricing calculator](https://azure.microsoft.com/en-us/pricing/calculator) to calculate the cost of this solution in your subscription.